Skip to content

 When using an online LMS, confirm the platform generates exportable completion reports with timestamps.
 When conducting in-person sessions, use dated sign-in sheets countersigned by the trainer and retain the agenda alongside the attendance record.
 Verbal training with no documentation is, from OCR's standpoint, training that did not occur.

 Organizations that have undergone formal HIPAA audits consistently report that auditors request training records within the first 48 hours of an investigation.
-If you operate a dental practice or specialty clinic, see our resource on HIPAA for dental offices for documentation specifics tailored to smaller clinical settings.
 Pair your training records with a completed HIPAA security risk assessment to demonstrate the full administrative safeguard framework OCR expects.
+For practices evaluating security awareness training platforms, prioritize those that generate OCR-ready compliance reports rather than just completion certificates.

 Enforcement: What Happens When Training Is Missing